 PLEASE note - if you forward the Notes From The Shul to someone who doesn't receive them and they hit the "Unsubscribe" button at the bottom of the email, they are unsubscribing YOU from the email list and you will no long receive The Notes.
 So, if there's information in The Notes you want someone to see, please let them know not to hit the "Unsubscribe" button so they don't inadvertently take you off our email list.

 SCHOLARSHIP FUNDS AVAILABLE AT TEMPLE ISRAEL

 If you would like to be a shomer, please give the office a call so we can add you to the list.
 Shomrim sit with a deceased after they have been shrouded and before the funeral so that they are never alone.
-If you would like more information, please give the office a call at 489-4550.
+If you would like more information, please call Norman Soroko at (757)641-3445.

 LADIES, PLEASE DON'T THROW AWAY YOUR OLD MASCARA - BRING IT TO OUR OFFICE SO WE CAN CLEAN THE BRUSHES AND PASS IT ALONG TO THE WILDLIFE REHABILITATOR WHO WILL USE THEM TO CLEAN THE BABY ANIMALS SHE GETS.
 SHE CAN ALSO USE PUPPY PIDDLE PADS AND 75 WATT INFRARED LIGHT BULBS.